 Gene has enjoyed just as much success beyond the gridiron, having been honored numerous times for his leadership.
 He holds a degree in education and a master’s in higher education and is retired from 3M, where he was the manager of workforce development for 22 years.

 From the time Russell Ybarra was asked to take over a struggling restaurant in Pearland, he has hummed a tune of success, benevolence and humility.

 Ybarra, a 1979 La Porte High School graduate, began his career as a restaurateur by washing dishes in his father’s company, El Toro Mexican Restaurants.
-He caught the entrepreneurial spirit early and started El Matador Foods in 1986, a tortilla factory
+He caught the entrepreneurial spirit early and started El Matador Foods in 1986, a tortilla factory in Baytown, Texas.

 In 1993, Ybarra seized the opportunity to make something out of nothing with a failed restaurant property, and Gringo’s was born.
 The popular Tex-Mex restaurant has continued its growth in the Houston market to nine locations, including four franchises.
 Alongside Gringo’s, Ybarra and his team have developed two other popular Tex-Mex concepts, Bullritos and Jimmy Changas.

 Ybarra has shared the fruits of his labor in a variety of ways through the years, but his many quiet acts of compassion best describe his true self.
 He has selflessly run the giving gamut, providing everything from funeral expenses to prosthetic limbs for those in need.
 Ybarra’s reach has also extended to children, veterans and flood victims – for whom he has paid a yearlong lease while they recovered.